barrida/nutrition-microservices/README.md

 ## Eureka Server

 Service Discovery is one of the key tenets of a microservice-based architecture.
 Trying to hand-configure each client or some form of convention can be difficult to do and can be brittle.
 Eureka is the Netflix Service Discovery Server and Client.
 The server can be configured and deployed to be highly available, with each server replicating state about the registered services to the others.
-Eureka Server is also known as Discovery Server.
+Eureka Server is also known as Discovery Server.[1]

 ## Eureka Client
 Every Micro service will register into the Eureka server and Eureka server knows all the client applications running on each port and IP address